Aquanty/rtd-hgs/docs/source/index.rst

 --------------

-| Time file table
+| **Time file table**

 #. **bc_time(i), bc_file(i)...end** Time [T] and filename list.

-At time **bc_time(i)** the values read from file **bc_file(i)** are applied and maintained until time **bc_time(i+1)**.
+| At time **bc_time(i)** the values read from file **bc_file(i)** are
+  applied and maintained until time **bc_time(i+1)**.
 The data from the last file entered in the list will be applied until the end of the simulation. **HydroGeoSphere** reads a list of values from the file and assigns them in order to the current set of nodes or faces, depending on what type of boundary condition is being applied.
 The number of values in the file must match the number of nodes or faces in the set or **grok** will stop with an error message.
 Note that first value in the file must be the number of data values in the file.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 This instruction can be used in conjunction with other instructions to create files of nodal values and then read them in to define boundary